Welcome to Plant People, A professional Garden Design and Consultancy Service, working in a sustainable and organic way, wherever possible.

 We can keep a safe 2m distance and do similar to the above.

-I also have access to a good quality respirator face masks and can wear one should you prefer when coming through your home.
+I use P3 masks and will wear one when coming through your home.

-To state the obvious: I can wipe down any surfaces I touch/ handles/gates etc with a bleach solution.
+To state the obvious: I wipe down any surfaces I touch/ handles/gates etc with a bleach or alcohol solution.

 I have always regularly washed my hands or used alcohol gel if no access to water.